Amala (food): Cassava flour (àmàlà láfún)

 Àmàlà láfún is made from cassava flour.
-Dried cassava flour is known as lafun in Nigeria and konkonte in Ghana.
+Dried cassava flour is known as lafun.

 Plantain flour (amala ogede)

 Another type of amala is elubo ogede, which is usually lighter in color.
 The low carbohydrate level in plantain flour makes it suitable for diabetics.
 Unripe plantain is peeled, dried, and grated into boiling water, creating a light brown paste when cooked.